“One more man has to die.”

 Black hair?
 Where have I seen this before?
 Ah… the girl this morning.
 Did I kill her father?
 But her gaze was… different.
 There was no hate in it.
 Thinking back most of the gazes he encountered were full of curiosity and expectation.
 He had paid no heed to the gazes back then but now he realized how sincere each one of them was.
 I see.
 I asked to be their leader and they accept it.
 So now I'm bound to protect them like my sister.

 Yesterday Ketill had followed Vandill’s suggestion out of pure self-preservation.
 He had felt bad for the dead but it had been the sword in front of him that had given birth to his determination.
 He had lied and deceived the other serfs but they still accepted him as their leader.
 They had seen through his lies and they still bet everything on him.
-And it was his duty to take his lies and make them reality.
-Now he had to be as sincere as they were.
+But what would happen if he let them down?
+There was no way he could control all of them with fear.

-The young serf finally understood the difference and continued to argue with Vandill.
+The young serf finally understood that he had to become their leader if he wanted to save his sister.
+Hence he continued to argue with Vandill.
 He suggested every idea that came to mind and Vandill dismantled them one by one.
 He became angry while his ideas became more and more useless.
 But he struggled and fought for that single life.
-I have to protect everyone like my sister.
-I can’t let anyone die in vain.

 “So it’s finally settled,” Vandill advanced their discussion.
 “Now we have to choose our destination.
 I looked through all the shelves in here but the only map is this piece of shit.”